lshift-de/LSRichTextEditor/README.md

 ```objective-c
 [[LSRichTextConfiguration alloc] initWithConfiguration:LSRichTextFeaturesAll]]
 ```
-The features of ```LSRichTextFeatures``` with bit operators.
+The features of ```objective-c LSRichTextFeatures``` with bit operators.

 ### Enable Data Detection

-If the rich text view component is initialized programmatically the data detection feature needs to be enabled by code as well.
-This can be archived by setting the according ```UIDataDetectorTypes``` type.
+If the rich text view component is initialized programmatically the data detection feature needs to be enabled programmatically too.
+This can be achieved by setting the according ```objective-c UIDataDetectorTypes``` type.

 ```objective-c
 [self.richTextView.richTextConfiguration setTextCheckingType:UIDataDetectorTypeLink];
 ```

-## Limitations and Future
+## Limitations and Future Plans

-Supported formatting features: Bold, Italic, Underline and Strike through.
+Currently supported formatting features: Bold, Italic, Underline and Strike through.

-Supported markup language: BBCode
+Currently supported markup language: BBCode

 Planned Changes: